isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-04-11-post-voices-that-remain-oral-history-accounts-of-the-japanese-occupation.md

 <br><br>
 “When the Japanese came in, during the first fortnight, they beheaded eight people and their heads were put into iron cages and hung up at eight different places and notices were put out beside the heads that ‘These eight people were beheaded because they disobey the law of the Imperial Japanese Army’… The notice spelled out that if anyone caught in the act would be given the same treatment.”  –  Neoh Teik Hong[^21]
 <br><br>
 “My father and two uncles were required to report to some registration centre – I don’t know whether [it was] a police station or what, I’m not so sure.
-Three of them went and only two came back,”  – Foong Fook Kay[^22]
+Three of them went and only two came back.”  – Foong Fook Kay[^22]
 <br><br>
 “The rice ration we get from our shop was hardly sufficient for our requirement… We chopped the tapioca into small pieces, combined it with the rice and used it as rice… We all were thin, skinny, sickly… Very hard life.
 I tell you honestly, not worth living during Japanese time.
 Better to die than to live.
 Another year… if the Japanese were here, I think a lot of people would have died from malnutrition.” – Ismail bin Zain[^23]
 <br><br>